South Africa Flag 21 Analytics

 Self-hosted wallets are in scope

-Unlike other regions that blatantly define thresholds, what data is to be collected by CASPs, when and how wallet owners are to provide proof of ownership over their wallets and so forth, the South African Travel Rule directive leaves a lot to the hands of CASPs.
+Unlike other regions that blatantly define thresholds, what data is to be collected by CASPs, when and how wallet owners are to provide proof of ownership over their wallets and so forth, the South African Travel Rule Directive 9 leaves a lot to the hands of CASPs.

 It stipulates that:

-• Ordering and recipient CASPs are required to create, document, maintain, and enforce effective risk-based policies and procedures for handling crypto asset transfers that involve self-hosted wallets.
+• Originator and beneficiary CASPs are required to create, document, maintain, and enforce effective risk-based policies and procedures for handling crypto asset transfers that involve self-hosted wallets.

 • The policies and procedures must outline how and through what processes additional information on the self-hosted wallet is obtained when the CASP identifies a higher risk of money laundering, terrorist financing, or proliferation financing.
 The policies and procedures must be incorporated into the RMCP.